binkley/homebrewery-files/scribes-supplies.md

 _Favored by saboteurs, this ink hides a trap in words._
 When a creature reads the writing, the ink explodes in flame.
 The reader and all creatures within 10 feet of it must make a DC 15 Dexterity saving throw, taking 4d6 fire damage on a failed save, or half as much on a successful one.
 The page is destroyed.
 This is a rare supply item.

-_**Hesitant Ink.**_
-_Favored for drafts and revisions, this light ink is never truly final._
-As an action, you can erase mundane writing created with it since your last Long Rest.
-The chosen writing must be visible and within 30 feet of you.
-Magical writing, such as spell scrolls or glyphs, is unaffected.
-This is a common supply item.

 _**Illusory Ink.**_
 _Favored by deceivers, this ink one message within another._
 Writing made with this ink creates the illusion of any text or image the writer describes.
 A creature that reads the page must succeed on a DC 15 Wisdom saving throw or believe the illusory writing is genuine.
 On a success, the creature recognizes the writing as illusory, and reads the true writing.
 The effect applies only to mundane writing, not magical text such as spell scrolls or glyphs.
 This is a rare supply item.